-Further, the emergence of advanced technologies such as artificial intelligence, data analytics, Cloud technologies and block chain is providing an impetus for companies to rethink their existing operating models and how they interact with customers.
+Further, the emergence of advanced technologies such as artificial intelligence and block chain is providing an impetus for companies to rethink their existing operating models and how they interact with customers.
 The risk of new technology may impact the industry and Jackson's competitiveness within it.
-Internally, Jackson continues to evaluate risks associated in meeting digital change challenges and opportunities.
+Internally, Jackson must consider risks associated in meeting digital change challenges and opportunities.

-Jackson's Failure to Protect its Clients' Confidential Information and Privacy, or the Perception that its Technology Infrastructure is not Secure, Could Adversely Affect Its Business of the Gramm-Leach-Bliley Act.
-These laws require that Jackson institutes certain policies and procedures in its business to safeguard this information from unauthorized use, access or disclosure.
+Jackson's Failure to Protect its Clients' Confidential Information and Privacy, or the Perception that its Technology Infrastructure is not Secure, Could Adversely Affect Its Business

+In the course of Jackson's business, it collects and maintains personal data from its customers, including personally identifiable non-public financial information, which subjects Jackson to regulation under federal and state privacy laws.
+For example, certain of the activities conducted by its businesses are subject to the privacy regulations of the Gramm-Leach-Bliley Act.
+These laws require that Jackson institutes certain policies and procedures in its business to safeguard this information from improper use or disclosure.
 Jackson also has contractual obligations to protect certain confidential information it obtains from its existing vendors and clients.
 These obligations generally include protecting such confidential information in the same manner and to the same extent as it protects its own confidential information.
 The actions taken to protect such confidential information may include, among other things: